 Specialty Contact Lens Options

-Dr. Gelles’ subspecialty expertise in specialty and custom contact lenses include: custom scleral lenses, PROSE devices, custom hybrid lenses, custom piggyback lens systems, custom corneal gas permeable (GP) lenses, custom rigid contact lenses, custom RGP lenses, soft contact lenses, custom soft contact lenses for vision improvement in keratoconus and other irregular corneas.
-As director of the specialty contact lens division of the CLEI Center for Keratoconus, he has the most extensive experience with designing custom contact lenses for patients with keratoconus in the nation.
+Dr. Gelles’ subspecialty expertise in specialty and custom contact lenses include custom scleral lenses, PROSE devices, custom hybrid lenses, custom piggyback lens systems, custom corneal gas permeable (GP) lenses, custom rigid contact lenses, custom RGP lenses, soft contact lenses, custom soft contact lenses for vision improvement in keratoconus and other irregular corneas.
+As director of the specialty contact lens division of the CLEI Center for Keratoconus, he has the most extensive experience designing custom contact lenses for patients with keratoconus in the nation.
 As a PROSE clinical fellow, he frequently utilizes PROSE treatments for patients with severe forms of ocular surface disease.
-His expertise in therapeutic lenses extend to therapeutic scleral lenses and therapeutic soft lenses for severe dry eye disease and ocular surface disease.
-For those with normal corneas and vision correction needs, his expertise extends to specialty, custom and standard soft and rigid contact lenses for those with complex prescriptions, those seeking to improve reading vision with multifocal or bifocal contact lens or previous difficulty with contact lens wear.
+His expertise in therapeutic lenses extends to therapeutic scleral lenses and therapeutic soft lenses for severe dry eye disease and ocular surface disease.
+For those with normal corneas and vision correction needs, his expertise extends to specialty, custom, and standard soft and rigid contact lenses for those with complex prescriptions, those seeking to improve reading vision with a multifocal or bifocal contact lens or previous difficulty with contact lens wear.
 As a fellow of the International Academy of Orthokeratology and Myopia Control, he is an expert in orthokeratology (ortho-k, CRT, VST) lenses for overnight, glasses and contact lens free, vision improvement, and myopia control as well as MiSight and custom soft lenses to manage myopia.
-Additionally he is an expert in custom colored contact lenses (both cosmetic and theatrical) and prosthetic contact lenses for cosmetic and vision enhancement.
-Dr. Gelles and the CLEI team will perform extensive evaluations to design the best lenses for your needs and maximise your success in contact lenses.
+Additionally, he is an expert in custom colored contact lenses (both cosmetic and theatrical) and prosthetic contact lenses for cosmetic and vision enhancement.
+Dr. Gelles and the CLEI team will perform extensive evaluations to design the best lenses for your needs and maximize your success in contact lenses.

 Custom Contact Lens Design and Fitting Process